GasFurr/B3T/resources/config/readme.txt

 minimal.toml - Just another pre-delivered skin for all you minimalistic lunatics.
 Just clean skin for you, with love (i use it too btw.)
 `
-  Project: my_awesome_app
-1.CRIT - Fix memory leak
+1. CRIT - Fix memory leak
-  src/main.rs:2
+- src/main.rs:2
-2.MED - Multithreading support
+2. MED - Multithreading support
-  src/main.rs:6
+- src/main.rs:6
-3.LOW - Fix the typo in print
+3. LOW - Fix the typo in print
-  src/main.rs:3
+- src/main.rs:3
-4. - someunpriorityzed todo
+4. someunpriorityzed todo
-  src/main.rs:4
+- src/main.rs:4
 `

 ---